JackEdwardLyons/jacklyons-me-beta/content/pages/blog/moving-from-wordpress-to-next.js-with-stackbit.md

 *   I want a tool to help with content management, SEO and basic page and asset updates.

 *   I want my site to be hosted on [Netlify](https://www.netlify.com/) so I can control deployments, form submissions and asset optimisations

+*   I want full control over my site styles, components, configuration and dependencies.

+Was it all achievable?
+Yes, yes and yes.
+Here's how I did it:

+#### Choosing the tech stack

+*   Next.js with static site generation

+#### Finding the right tool to manage my content

+*   stackbit

+*   SEO

+*   Markdown editor

+*   Content and asset management

+#### Linking to GitHub and Netlify

+*   Instant previews

+*   Form submissions with Netlify

+#### Google Lighthouse

+*   Yes, my site scores above 90

+#### Full Control Over My Code

+*   Yes, with GitHub and StackBit internal code editor